joybio/multiPrime/README.md

                         Stast information: number of coverage and total.
                         default: Coverage.xls
   ```
-  Get primer information of PCR products with mismatch
+  To extract PCR products with mismatches from your input FASTA file
   ```bash
   python scripts/primer_coverage_validation_by_BWT.py
   ```